silash35/model-library/models/tank/mixer-with-heating/README.md

 <img src="diagram.svg" alt="Mixer with Heating Diagram"/>

-The liquid level and temperature dynamics can be mathematically described by the following equations:
+The liquid volume, species concentrations, and temperature dynamics can be mathematically described by the following equations:

 $$
 \begin{cases}